Nights-Software/ns-docs/resources/ers.md

 # Framework compatibility

+## Standalone

+1. **With or without frameworks**
+   - ERS is a standalone product.
+It works without any framework, but also alongside most known frameworks.

 ## ESX
 1. **Permissions to go on shift**
    - The ERS resource has 4 service types.
 ESX permissions can be used to allow players access by their job name and can be setup in `night_ers/config/config.lua`.